 There was this old log cabin that was built around roughly I think around 1860’s.
 Not quite sure, how many generations were born and died there.
 I only know stories, from what my grandad has told me.
 One day, I was out, wandering around on the acres, and decided to check out the log cabin.
-Well, I walked by it, and swore up and down, I had seen a pioneer like lady.
+Well, I walked by it and swore up and down, I had seen a pioneer like a lady.
 Her hair was in a bun, she was wearing an apron, and a long dress.
 She was smiling at me, through the window.
 I was shocked and didn’t know if I was seeing things.
 Mind you, I was the major tomboy, here.
-Okay, no make up, baggy clothes, short bobbed hair.
+Okay, no makeup, baggy clothes, short bobbed hair.
 I heard something call me, but not by my name.
 She said, “Samual, come here.
 Boy get in here.”
 I looked around.
 Knowing I am no Samual.”
 I wasn’t scared, more like surprised.
-Well, what I had done, was I went in there.
+Well, what I had done, as I went in there.
 Opened the door, and a gush of cold, cold, damp air, flew right past me.
 Mind you this is summer, humidity and all of that.
-Hottest month of the year in 1990, July.
+The hottest month of the year in 1990, July.
 Well, I went in there.
 And I didn’t see her.

 I was kind of sad.
 I decided to investigate.
 I found, an old trunk and opened it and found a photo album of a lot of pictures.
 Actual tin type or whatever they were.
-And I seen this boy that stood out from all of them.
+And I saw this boy that stood out from all of them.
 I could barely read the name.
 He was in a uniform.
 Civil war kind of uniform.
 I brought it to my grandad.
 I showed it to him, he just smiled.
 I pointed to the picture and I asked him.
 “Grandad who is this boy?”, he couldn’t read it very well.

 They’re your family, your ancestors.
 They watch over me.
 I have known they were always here.
 For years and years.
-Of course the scary thing was I could have been Samual’s twin sister.
+Of course, the scary thing was I could have been Samual’s twin sister.
 Paternal twins I guess.
-I swear before God that he and I, were twins.
+I swear before God that he and I were twins.

 Dare I say, yes, tomboy yes, but still very feminine, as was he.
 In an androgynous kind of way.
 Very beautiful and handsome boy he was.
 He was killed in action.
 Don’t know where, when or what year.
 But, he was in the Civil War.
 I looked for archives.
 But, a lot of stuff, has either been destroyed or buried over the years.
 In regards to our family name.
 And to think, I always had a fascination with the name.
 Samual, Samson, Derek, as well as Eric.
-My grandad said, he may be buried on the acres.
+My grandad said he may be buried in the acres.
 Or in an unmarked grave.
 Course now, I can’t go back to the farm, cause, there are present owners there now who were family friends.
 They take care of grandad’s farm.
-None of whom, or perhaps know anymore than I do, or what grandad always told me in secret.
+None of whom, or perhaps know any more than I do, or what grandad always told me in secret.
 Not even my father knows about our ancestors.
 All I know, is that my dad, was born, in that log cabin along with my late Aunt Sue.
 She was the oldest.
 First child Joana died of pneumonia 4 years old.
-My aunt sue, was the only daughter.
+My aunt Sue was the only daughter.
 I never saw my “mother” of that time anymore.

 Second one.
 I’ll make short and brief, was my uncle Roger, he had drowned when my dad was in the Vietnam war.
 Uncle Roger was 17 when he died.
 Dad had to come back for that.
 Then leave back for Nam.
 I was in the shed this time.
 And found a bunch of Uncle Roger’s things.
 Including a picture.
 This was the same visit by the way.
 Well, I felt a cold chill, once again.
 I heard a sobbing.
 A young man.
 I looked at the picture.
 And said aloud.
-“Oh that’s my uncle Roger.”
+“Oh, that’s my uncle Roger.”
 I knew of that name, from what my dad said.
 The sobbing stopped.
 I knew it was him.
 “Go to the light Uncle Roger.”
 I felt his hand on my face.
 He was sobbing.
 I knew it was him.
 I just knew it and I felt it.
 I wasn’t scared at all.
 I heard his voice, faintly say, “please don’t go near the water.
 Drown 17.”
 I was like “Yes Uncle Roger.”
 Then it was gone.

 After we left.
 I took the photo book home with Samual’s pictures as well as recent ones of Uncle Roger and so forth.
 I had to start school in Sep.
 I turned 17 in Nov 90.
-Around May 91, month before I graduated.
+Around May 91, a month before I graduated.
 Some Neanderthal pushed me in the pool.
 I nearly drowned myself.
 I felt a strong uplift and I was pushed out of the water.
 Funny thing was no other students were in that pool cause everyone had to get in and a teacher pulled me up from the water by my hands.
 I went home and told my dad what had happened.
 He looked at me.
 And said.
 “Sis, so many years ago, to this date was when your Uncle Roger had drowned.
 Same age, as my younger brother.”
 My dad turned white as a ghost, as had I.

 That night, I overheard my dad.
 He was looking at the photo album and he said.
 “Roger, thank you baby brother for saving my baby, your niece from the very same fate that cruelly took you away from me.
 Forever I am grateful.”

 I was always deathly afraid of pools, and water, like ponds and rivers.
-If I couldn’t see the bottom, there was no way in hell I would go near it, or even in it.
+If I couldn’t see the bottom, there was no way I would go near it, or even in it.
 When I turned 18.
 I took swimming lessons.